tbnobody/OpenDTU-docs/docs/firmware/faq.md

 ??? question "With HMS-1800 or HMS-2000 the reactive power shows unrealistic value 6.553,5"

-    This seems to be a issue with inverter Firmware 1.0.14.
+    This seems to be an issue with inverter Firmware 1.0.14.
 It contains a calculation mistake.

     Reactive power seems to scale incorrectly / be calculated incorrectly and runs up with increasing power at sunrise from 0 to 0xFFFF and remains there, which can be observed at slow sunrise and sunset again (only in the very low watt range).
 Since the PF is calculated from P and Q and Q is insanely high, this results in a PF of almost 0.